Guide to Home Office Scheme (HDB/Private Property) in Singapore

 - Your business has been registered with the Accounting and Corporate Regulatory Authority (unless it is exempted from registration)

 - You have obtained all other relevant licences and approvals for your business

-- For home offices in HDB flats, you need to keep a 2 kg ABC Dry Chemical Powder fire extinguisher and single-station smoke detector in the office area
+- You need to minimally keep an 8A/34B ABC Dry Chemical Powder fire extinguisher and a single-station smoke detector in the office area

 How to Apply for a Home Office Scheme Licence

 To apply for your Home Office Scheme licence, head over to the GoBusiness Licensing website, which is the one-stop government licensing portal.